geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 I mean, Flata if you want to speak, if you can speak now, you can speak now.

 ##### **Flata** [[00:18:37](https://www.youtube.com/watch?v=-ayeO_SKx70&t=1117)]
-or hi oh hey uh yeah so for retinanet i think uh for the most part i've just been uh i actually started working on the post processing and um i kind of spent some time on the beam stuff so but i'm switching gears onto that but i think the beaming uh
+or hi oh hey uh yeah so for retinanet i think uh for the most part i've just been uh i actually started working on the post processing and um i kind of spent some time on the BEAM stuff so but i'm switching gears onto that but i think the beaming uh
 The AMD driver, there's still some hanging issues.
 I extended the flag that Chenyu suggested to be larger, but that didn't end up working, so it's still hanging.
-For the AMD driver, I thought initially I was successful with both non-beam and beam benchmark runs, but at some point there will be a case where the loss is just NAN, and it's pretty difficult to reproduce on my end.
+For the AMD driver, I thought initially I was successful with both non-BEAM and BEAM benchmark runs, but at some point there will be a case where the loss is just NAN, and it's pretty difficult to reproduce on my end.
 So I guess I know, Chenyu, you mentioned about helping out on the retinanet.
 So maybe if you can help me out on that, and if there's anything you want me to add, like flags or anything like that, to help you assist with debugging it further, I can definitely do that.